 In fact, this 11-member girl group is much different from anything else in the K-pop universe right now.
 In that the group is not, well, real, never mind the title of the group’s debut song.

 This new K-pop group, which is the product of AI graphics company Pulse 9, was created using deepfake technology to simulate hyper-realistic images of faux K-pop stars in the vein of some of the genre’s biggest female acts.
 Specifically, groups like Blackpink, Red Velvet, and Itzy.

 “Unlike human singers,” Pulse 9 CEO Park Ji-eun told the South China Morning Post, “AI members can freely express themselves and weigh in on diverse social issues because they are less vulnerable to malicious comments and criticisms.
 As a creator, I can also add more fantastical and (impactful) elements to them, making them more distinguishable from existing K-pop acts.”

-The industry inadvertently got a taste of how all this might work last year, with the onset of the coronavirus pandemic.
+The industry inadvertently got a taste of how all this might work with the onset of the coronavirus pandemic.
 Someone might ask themselves how feasible it is to think you could sustain any level of fandom with a group that can’t exactly perform in front of an audience — on account of the group, you know, not existing — nor engage with fans at meet-and-greets.
-But Blackpink, for example, showed how a group can chart a path around pesky limitations like those, Exhibit A being The Show.
+But Blackpink showed how a group can chart a path around pesky limitations like those.
+Exhibit A being The Show.

 That was the virtual concert that Blackpink put on and streamed, without an audience present.
 And with all participants adhering to rigorous health checks and coronavirus safety guidelines.

 Another fictional Korean girl group

 I have to say, all of this also reminds me of one of my favorite Beat Saber tracks.
 It’s the song Pop/Stars from the fictional girl group K/DA.